 Chapter 13 Bankruptcy Lawyers in Flint

-File Chapter 13 Bankruptcy with Attorneys Who Go the Extra Mile
+File Chapter 13 Bankruptcy with Bankruptcy Attorneys Who Go the Extra Mile

 Is your home at risk of foreclosure?
 Are you behind on car payments?
 Filing for Chapter 13 bankruptcy may be your answer to financial relief.
 Unlike a Chapter 7 bankruptcy, Chapter 13 is a debt repayment plan.
 It allows you to keep your assets while paying off your debt over a 36 to 60 months.
 Debts that are typically consolidated under Chapter 13 are mortgages, vehicle loans, IRS debt, and credit card debts, and other unsecured debts are discharged in the process.

 John L. Hicks & Associates has helped thousands of people during its over 20 years in bankruptcy law.
-With just a five-minute phone call, bankruptcy attorney John Hicks can help you understand your best options for a financially secure future.
+With just a five-minute phone call, Bankruptcy Attorney John Hicks can help you understand your best options for a financially secure future.
 All consultations are free, and there are no hidden fees for services.
-John provides honest advice and the kind of experience you can trust to put you on the road to peace of mind again.
-Start by requesting a free consultation today or just call for a phone consultation.
+Michigan Bankruptcy Lawyer John Hicks provides honest advice and the kind of experience you can trust to put you on the road to peace of mind again.
+Start by requesting a free consultation today or just call 810-232-2223 for a phone consultation.